 Since the potential user defined in our persona needs to communicate sources to a variety of stakeholders, an automatically generated citation for sources would streamline their workflow.
 Some participants told us that they have their own citation methods specific to their organization or report, but for more casual usage, this would help.

 Working with a real organization is hard.
-Working with IHME, who is relatively new to applying a user-centered process, definitely helped me improve how I explain the value of defining your target user and how research informs design decisions.
+Working with IHME, who is relatively new to applying a user-centered process, definitely helped me improve how I explain the value of defining your target user and using research to inform design decisions.

-The focus groups were not what we expected.
-We thought our participants had experience with Local Burden of Disease tool prior to the meeting.
+Conducting the focus groups gave us a few surprises.
+We thought our participants would have experience with Local Burden of Disease tool prior to the meeting.
 It turned out that almost none of them had experience with the tool.
 But this was okay; it helped us learn more about potential users who don't currently find the tool useful.